bentonperet/Saga/Google Docs Publisher/OBSIDIAN-SETUP.md

 ### Which file gets published?

-**Remember:** The most recently edited/saved file is what gets published.
+**Remember:** The file you're currently viewing or editing is what gets published.

 **Good workflow:**
-1. Write your note
+1. Open or click into the note you want to publish
-2. Save it (`Cmd+S` or `Ctrl+S`)
+2. Press your publish hotkey
-3. Immediately press your publish hotkey
+3. That exact file will be published

-4. The doc you just saved will be published
+**Multiple panes open?**

-**Multiple notes open?**
+- Make sure you've clicked into the correct pane before pressing the hotkey
-- Just edit and save the one you want to publish before pressing the hotkey
+- The active file (the one with focus) is what will be published
-- Or close all other notes to avoid confusion
+- You don't need to save the file first - it works on any file you're viewing

 ### Publishing vs. Updating